zoltantill/jj_jujutsu_gg_script_collection/README.md

 No prior experience is required—just follow each step, and you’ll be ready to manage your projects efficiently with Git and GG.

+### Step-by-Step Guide: Comparing Two Versions in Detail (with WinMerge)

+This guide shows how to thoroughly compare the differences between two versions of your project or repository using the Working Copy feature and WinMerge.
+This method is ideal for reviewing changes across many files and folders, not just individual files.

 Made by https://github.com/zoltantill